 “D(aniel) Wilson Online” is the online journalism portfolio for Daniel Wilson, a Sacramento journalist looking for full-time work covering news, general human interest stories or tech/video games.

-My name is Daniel Wilson and I am pursuing my Bachelor of Arts degree in journalism with a minor in communications studies at California State University, Sacramento.
+Hi, my name is Daniel Wilson and I am pursuing my Bachelor of Arts degree in journalism with a minor in Communications Studies at California State University, Sacramento.
 I will complete my program and graduate in the fall of 2018.

 In 2014, during my internship with Visit California’s communications department, I applied my journalism skills in editing, writing and working with PowerPoint and Excel; creating and editing HTML-based web pages; creating, editing and publishing the organization’s monthly business-to-business e-newsletter; and drafting, editing and copyediting documents and various industry publications.

-Additionally, I was an intern editor for America’s Comedy (a now defunct, Sacramento-based comedy news site), I run my own video game news website and I have designed and edited newsletters via Microsoft Publisher, examples of which can be found on this portfolio.
+I was an intern editor for America’s Comedy (a now defunct, Sacramento-based comedy news site), I run my own video game news website and I have designed and edited newsletters via Microsoft Publisher, examples of which can be found on this portfolio.

-Ideally, I would like to work in a role as a digital content producer or as a beat writer for a local media organization, preferably in the Sacramento region as I’ve lived in the area my entire life and there’s no place quite like it.
+Ideally, I would like to work in a role as a digital content producer or as a beat writer for a local media organization, preferably in the Sacramento region, as I’ve lived in the area my entire life and I feel there’s no place quite like it.

-This portfolio should tell you everything you need to know about me, but please do not hesitate to contact me if you should have any questions.
-Please, take a few moments to view my resume, work samples and the various publications on which I’ve worked and let me know what you think.
-I am always open to new opportunities, so please feel free to inquire with me about any positions you may have available.
+This portfolio should tell you everything you need to know about me, but please do not hesitate to contact me if you have any questions.

-Thank you for viewing my site, and I look forward to hearing from you soon.
+I am always open to new opportunities, so please feel free to reach out.
+Thank you for viewing my portfolio, and I look forward to hearing from you soon.